-Kancera's ROR1 inhibitors have been shown to be more effective and more selective when killing cancer cells from leukemia patients than two comparable classes of reversible cancer drugs that inhibit the kinases BTK, PI3K and Syk.
+Kancera's ROR inhibitors have been shown to be more effective and more selective when killing cancer cells from leukemia patients than comparable classes of reversible cancer drugs that inhibit the kinases BTK, PI3K and Syk.
 In collaboration with Professor Håkan Mellstedt and his research group at Karolinska Institutet, Kancera studied how effective these competing candidate drugs kill cancer cells derived from patients with chronic lymphocytic leukemia (CLL, the most common form of leukemia in adults) whose cancer is no longer sensitive to one of today's most widely used small molecule drug (Fludarabine).
 This study included leukemia cells from 7patients and compared the killing effect of Kancera's ROR inhibitor KAN0439363 with the effect of four newly developed drugs including Ibrutinib (PCI-32765).
-The competing kinase inhibitors reached maximum ca 15-50% killed cancer cells at a concentration of about 5 μM while Kancera's ROR inhibitor show higher effect at a lower concentration (70% killing of cancer cells at about 3 μM).
+The competing kinase inhibitors studied reached maximum ca 15-50% killed cancer cells at a concentration of about 5 μM while Kancera's ROR inhibitor show higher effect at a lower concentration (70% killing of cancer cells at about 3 μM).
 The maximum killing effect on cancer cells is negligible after 24 hours for the BTK inhibitor (Ibrutinib) and the PI3K inhibitor.
 It should, however, be emphasized that the study does not indicate whether the competing substances have an improved effect over a longer time course, but Kancera's negative result for Ibrutinib agrees with recently published findings showing that the cancer can develop resistance against Ibrutinib (Chang et al. ASCO 2013).
-The results thus point to that Kancera's ROR-inhibiting drug may have a clear and important place in the treatment of severely ill cancer patients.
-Independent of Kancera, Professor Thomas Kipps at the University of California San Diego has showed that ROR-inhibition may become an important treatment of the severe cancer form acute myeloid leukemia (AML).
+In this therapy situation, Kancera's ROR-inhibiting drug may have a place in the treatment resistant disease.
+Independent of Kancera, Professor Thomas Kipps at the University of California San Diego has showed that RORinhibition may become an important treatment of the severe cancer form acute myeloid leukemia (AML).
 Together with Kancera's own studies, this shows that ROR inhibiting substances have the potential to combat both the most common chronic and the acute form of blood cancers (CLL and AML, respectively).

-Kancera has applied for intellectual property protection for small-molecule ROR inhibitors by the patent application EP13180941.0.
+Kancera has applied for intellectual property protection for small-molecule ROR inhibitors by two patent applications: EP13180941.0 and EP15153394.0.